se-edu/learningresources/contents/zeromq/zeromq.md

 [ZeroMQ - The Guide](http://zguide.zeromq.org/)

-If you simply want to get started soon and get to know the details as you adopt the library, you can download the library in your favorite language [here](https://zeromq.org/download/), then follow the corresponding examples written in the language of your choice.
+If you simply want to get started soon and understand the details as you adopt the library, you can download the library in your favorite language [here](https://zeromq.org/download/), then follow the corresponding examples written in the language of your choice.

 [ZeroMQ - Get Started](https://zeromq.org/get-started/)